vuejs/docs/src/api/sfc-script-setup.md

 # \<script setup>

-`<script setup>` is a compile-time syntactic sugar for using Composition API inside Single File Components (SFCs).
+`<script setup>` is a compile-time syntactic sugar for using Composition API inside Single-File Components (SFCs).
 It is the recommended syntax if you are using both SFCs and Composition API.
 It provides a number of advantages over the normal `<script>` syntax:

 - More succinct code with less boilerplate
 - Ability to declare props and emitted events using pure TypeScript